April & Easter Escapes

-It’s a great fun time of year for you to enjoy your Easter & April Escape in Inverness.
-With Easter in April this year it is the perfect time to enjoy the Highlands in spring.
+It’s a great fun time of year for you to enjoy your April & Easter Escape in Inverness.
+With Easter in April it is the perfect time to enjoy the Highlands in spring.
 The April & Easter Escape has been tailored to offer you, as a couple, family or friends a month of flexibility with this excellent value package.

 Enjoy your April & Easter Escape for 2 nights or more with lots of extras and a great selection of dates…

-- April Escape – from only £64.45 per person per night for 2 sharing a classic double/ twin room for a minimum of 2 nights.
-Please check your dates online for latest offers.
+- NEW April Escape – from only £64.45 per person per night for 2 sharing a classic double/ twin room for a minimum of 2 nights.

-- Easter Weekend Escape – from only £84.45 per person per night based on 2 sharing a Classic room this is fantastic offer for an Easter Mini break!
-(19th to 22nd April 2019 – prices do vary so book early!)
+- NEW SPECIAL Easter Weekend Escape – from only £74.45 per person per night based on 2 sharing a Classic room this is fantastic offer for an Easter Mini break!
+(10th to 12th April 2020 – prices do vary so book early!)

 - Spring into a Lovely River & Castle View just upgrade to a stylish period room facing Inverness Castle and the River Ness at the time of booking for only an extra £25 per person per night.